What You Need to Know about Ransomware Attacks and Office 365

 - Downtime and lost productivity

-- Ransom (cryptocurrency) if an organization decides to pay the hacker
+- Ransom (cryptocurrency) if an organization decides to pay the cybercriminal

 - Forensic investigation